McMasterRS/ws_web-design-guide/focus-indicators.md

 - The focus indicator should have a contrast ratio of at least 3:1 between its pixels in the focused and unfocused states;
 - The focus indicator should have a contrast ratio of at least 3:1 against adjacent colors **or** should not be thinner than 2px.

 By default, MUI uses a pulsing ripple effect when tabbing through UI elements.
 The pulsing ripple does not meet the accessibility requirements.
-In this section of the workshop, we will learn how to style the focus indicator of a number of MUI components to ensure that it meets the requirements outlined by the WCAG.
+In this section of the workshop, we will learn how to style the focus indicators of a number of MUI components to ensure that they meet the requirements outlined by the WCAG.

 ## Navigation Buttons
 We will start updating the custom buttons we created for the navigation bar to ensure that that they have accessible focus indicators.